bnjbvr/trinity/README.md

 ## Deploy with Docker

-First, build the Docker image:
+If you want, you can use the image published on Docker ([bnjbvr/trinity](https://hub.docker.com/repository/docker/bnjbvr/trinity)) -- it might be lagging behind by a few commits -- or build the Docker image yourself:

 ```
 docker build -t bnjbvr/trinity .